On the Convergence of Approximate Message Passing with Arbitrary Matrices: Conclusions

 \section{Conclusions}

 A key outstanding issue for the adoption of AMP-related methods is their convergence for generic finite-dimensional linear transforms.
 Similar to other loopy BP-based methods, standard forms of AMP may diverge.
-In this paper, we presented a damped version of the generalized AMP algorithm that, when used with fixed stepsizes, can guarantee global convergence for Gaussian distributions and local convergence for the minimization of strictly convex functions.
+In this paper, we presented a damped version of the generalized AMP algorithm that, when used with fixed stepsizes, can guarantee global convergence for Gaussian distributions and local convergence for the minimization of strictly convex functions (i.e., strictly concave log-priors).
 The required amount of damping is related to the peak-to-average ratio of the squared singular values of the transform matrix.
 However, much remains unanswered: Most importantly, we have yet to derive a condition for global convergence even in the case of strictly convex functions.
 Secondly, our analysis assumes the use of fixed stepsizes.
 Third, short of computing the peak-to-average singular-value ratio, we proposed no method to compute the damping constants.
 Hence, an adaptive method may be useful in practice.
+One such method, \cite{Vila:ICASSP:15}, has been proposed, but it comes without convergence guarantees.
+Thus, future work might aim to analyze the convergence of such methods. \textb{ Also, a more recent algorithm, Vector AMP (VAMP) \cite{rangan2017vamp,fletcher2017learning}, has improved convergence on larger classes of random matrices.
+Another line of future work could seek conditions for convergence of VAMP on deterministic matrices. }

 \iftoggle{conference}{}{ \appendices